Skip to main content

 To make development easier and faster the Miralis project relies on a set of custom tools.
 The main tool is the runner, which indeed started as a simple runner and build tool but whose scope has been extended over time.

-Configuration
+Build Configuration

 Miralis uses toml for configuration.
-Pre-defined configurations can be found in the ./config directory.
+Pre-defined build configurations can be found in the ./config directory.
 In particular, the ./config/example.config.toml list the valid configuration fields with explanatory comments.

-The Miralis build tool will by default look for a configuration named config.toml at the root of this repository (this file is ignored by the .gitignore, so that each developer can keep its own), but there are default value for every field in case none is found.
+The runner will by default look for a configuration named config.toml at the root of this repository (this file is ignored by the .gitignore, so that each developer can keep its own), but there are default value for every field in case none is found.
 Using a custom config.toml file is recommended for developing and debugging, it exposes utilities such as configuring the log level (globally or on a per-module basis) and limiting the maximum number of firmware traps to prevent infinite loops.

 Configurations are especially important when building for a particular platform.
 The just build command takes a configuration as argument for instance, from which the appropriate platform will be selected (for instance visionfive2 or qemu_virt).